Last Updated on

 I also use Grammarly.
 Grammarly is a sophisticated software that has spell check and grammar mistakes.
 There is a free or paid membership available.

-Grammarly is a great software, but I still recommend having someone proofread your posts even if you are using a spellcheck/grammar software.
+Grammarly is an excellent software, but I still recommend having someone proofread your posts even if you are using a spellcheck/grammar software.

 After I have gone over the post, I have my wife edit the article before I publish the post.

-Google wants to provide a good experience to its readers by recommending valuable content the reader will enjoy.
+Google wants to provide an excellent experience to its readers by recommending valuable content the reader will enjoy.

 Images provide value to a post.
 You have heard the saying, “An image is worth a thousand words.”